security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

         * In the "Show images from" field, select, "infosec management"
         * Select the most recent Kali version that you see.
         * Leave "Boot disk type" "Standard persistent disk"
-        * Under the "Size (GB)" field, change the size to "1000".
+        * Under the "Size (GB)" field, select the default size of "500".

-            We won't use anywhere near that much, but on cloud computing, the more space that you allocate for your drive, _the better performance they give to read/write operations for your instance._ So beef up, storage space is cheap!
+            We won't use anywhere near that much, but on cloud computing, the more space that you allocate for your drive, _the better performance they give to read/write operations for your instance._

         Your boot disk settings should look like this: